 - Having a retirement vision may help you plan for your retirement goals.

 - You're more likely to achieve your retirement goals if you write them down.

 - Refining expectations is an important part of the financial planning process.

-What might you like to do in life after retirement?
+What do you want to do in retirement?

 |Second career||Hobbies||Volunteer work||Learning||Relaxing and enjoying life|